Skip to main content

 Who gets the most out of it

-- People who can shift usage to off-peak hours will save the most on tariffs like Agile, where rates follow the wholesale market.
+• People who can shift usage to off-peak hours may get more value from tariffs like Agile, where rates follow the wholesale market.

 Would I recommend it?